calorimetry header image

 Example 1

-1g of ethanol (C2H5OH) was burned in a spirit burner.
-The burner was used to heat 100g of water in a beaker.
-The initial temperature of the water was 250C and the final temperature was 700C.
-Calculate the enthalpy change for this combustion reaction.
+1 g of ethanol (C2H5OH) was burned in a spirit burner.
+The burner was used to heat 100 g of water in a beaker.
+The initial temperature of the water was 25 °C and the final temperature was 70 °C. Calculate the enthalpy change for this combustion reaction.

-To calculate the enthalpy change we simply substitute the values into the above equation.
-Care must be taken with units as this will be the most likely cause of an error in your calculations.
-We will assume that all the heat energy from the burning ethanol is transferred to the water.
+To calculate the enthalpy change we substitute the values into the equation provided above.
+Care must be taken with units, as this is the most likely cause of an error.
+We will make a very large assumption here that all the heat energy from the burning ethanol is transferred to the water.
 So we have:

-If all the heat energy lost by the burning ethanol is transferred to the water then the ethanol loses 18.8 kJ of energy and the water gains 18.8kJ of energy.
-Recall the first law of thermodynamics which states that energy cannot be created or destroyed.
-This requires then that all the energy lost by the burning fuel is transferred to the water.
-In reality this is very unlikely as a lot of heat energy will be lost to the surroundings.
+If all the heat energy lost by the burning ethanol is transferred to the water; then the ethanol loses 18.8 kJ of energy and the water gains 18.8 kJ of energy.
+Now recall the first law of thermodynamics; which states that energy cannot be created or destroyed.
+In reality using our simple calorimeter it is very unlikely that all the heat energy from the burning ethanol is transferred to the water, as a lot of heat energy will be lost to the surroundings.

-We can extend this calculation to work out the enthalpy change per mole of ethanol by simply using the formula:
+We can however extend the calculation above to work out the enthalpy change per mole of ethanol by using the formula:

-The Mr of ethanol (C2H5OH) is 46, so the mass of 1 mole of ethanol is 46g.
-In the example above 1g of ethanol was burned and this gave an enthalpy change of -18.9kJ.
+The Mr of ethanol (C2H5OH) is 46, so the mass of 1 mole of ethanol is 46 g.
+In the example above 1 g of ethanol was burned and this gave an enthalpy change of -18.8 kJ.

 To calculate the molar enthalpy change (heat energy released by burning 1 mole of ethanol) we use the formula: